Mortgage Basics #Home Buying

 When you have extra funds, you can shorten your amortization and pay off your mortgage faster by making additional payments or lump sum prepayments.
 When you come up for renewal, you can also re-evaluate your amortization and opt for an insurable rate.

-You could also make changes to your payment or payment frequency if your income has significantly increased, and you can manage higher mortgage payments, which will reduce the interest you pay over the loan’s lifetime.
+If your income has significantly increased, you could also change your payment or payment frequency.
+If you can manage higher mortgage payments, this will reduce the interest you pay over the loan’s lifetime.

 Frequently Asked Questions